-After consulting with the Head of Paid Service and Chief Officer - Resources, the Monitoring Officer will report to the Full Council or to the Executive in relation to any function if he or she considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
+After consulting with the Chief Executive and Chief Officer - Resources, the Monitoring Officer will report to the Full Council or to the Cabinet in relation to any function if he or she considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered.